gahr/retcl/README.md

     r keepCache ?keep?

 Switch on or off keeping results in the cache after the client has retrieven them using the `result` method.
-If not argument is given, true is assumed.
+If no argument is given, true is assumed.
 The `keep` argument can take any form accepted by `[string is boolean]`.

     r pipeline script